Marine Le Pen will face off against Emmanuel Macron in the final round of the French presidential election

 Her relationship with her father, however, has been the subject of much media scrutiny.

-A bomb explosion at the family’s Paris apartment when Marine was eight made her aware of her father’s notoriety.
-And after her parents’ divorce, she began spending more and more time at his office.
+A bomb explosion at the family’s Paris apartment when she was 8 made her aware of her father’s notoriety.
+And after her parents’ divorce, she began spending more and more time at her father’s office.

-Le Pen shares her father’s core beliefs on immigration, which remain central to her platform.
+Le Pen shares her father’s core anti-immigration beliefs, which remain central to her platform.
 She wants to slash legal immigration from 200,000 to 10,000 “entries” per year in France, and also wants to see immigrants’ access to public services limited.

-On a number of different issues, Le Pen’s positions mirror closely those of Donald Trump -- and she believes that his victory in the American election will clear the way for her own in France.
+On a number of issues, Le Pen’s positions mirror closely those of Donald Trump – and she believes that his victory in the American election will clear the way for her own in France.

 Internationally, Le Pen wants closer ties with Russia and she’s been criticized for taking a loan from a Russian bank.
 In an interview with CNN last year, Le Pen said she was left with no choice after being turned down by French banks.

-For now, though, Marine Le Pen is the only candidate that pollsters say is certain of getting through to the second round of voting.
-Just as in 2002, the last time her party made it to the second round, she will face the “republican front” that will gather behind the opposing candidate in a determined effort to keep the National Front away from power.
+Just as in 2002, the last time her party made it to the second round, she will face the “republican front” that will gather behind Macron in a determined effort to keep the National Front away from power.
 Until now, this strategy has proven effective, both nationally and regionally.